Episode 12, "Cyclops" in the schemas, echoes in an unusually

 beginning to end.
 He also dreamed up two brilliant extensions

-of its central image: a garrulous first-person narrator who
+of its central image: a garrulous first-person narrator with

-has the meanspirited truculence of a troglodyte, and
+the meanspirited truculence of a troglodyte, and third-person

-third-person parodic commentaries animated by the spirit of
+parodic commentaries, animated by a spirit of gigantism, that

-hilarious, and they pioneered techniques that the author would
+pioneered techniques that the author would return to.

 In book 9 of the Odyssey, the hero recounts how he